 The following is a summary of the material terms of the Amended Plan and is qualified in its entirety by reference to the Amended Plan.
-A copy of the Amended Plan is attached to this Proxy Statement as Appendix A.
+A copy of the Amended Plan is attached to this Proxy Statement as Appendix B.

 Eligibility.
 Awards may be granted under the Amended Plan to employees (including officers) and non-employee directors of the Company or any of our subsidiaries or other affiliates, and to any individual who is an advisor, consultant or other provider of services to us or any of our subsidiaries or other affiliates.
-Only our employees or those of any of our subsidiaries are eligible to receive incentive stock options.
+Only our employees or those of any of our subsidiaries are eligible to receive incentive stock options (as defined by Internal Revenue Code ("Code") Section 422).
+There were approximately 110 employees (including all of our named executive officers and all of our non-employee directors) eligible to participate in the Amended Plan as of March 24, 2025.

 Administration, Term, Amendment and Termination.
-Our Compensation Committee has the power and authority to administer the Amended Plan.
+The Board's Compensation Committee has the power and authority to administer the Amended Plan.
 The Compensation Committee has the authority to interpret the terms and intent of the Amended Plan, determine eligibility for and terms of awards for participants and make all other determinations necessary or advisable for the administration of the Amended Plan.
-No new awards may be granted under the Amended Plan after the tenth anniversary of its approval by our stockholders.

 The Compensation Committee may amend, suspend or terminate the Amended Plan at any time with respect to any shares of common stock as to which awards have not been made.
 However, no amendment may be made (a) without the approval of our stockholders, if the amendment would increase the total number of shares reserved for the purposes of the Amended Plan or change the maximum number of shares for which awards may be granted to any participant (which does not include adjustments made by the Compensation Committee in the event of certain changes in our capitalization, as described below), or (b) without the consent of a participant, if the amendment would materially adversely impair any of the rights under any award granted to such participant under the Amended Plan; provided however, our Compensation Committee may amend the Amended Plan in such manner as it deems necessary to permit the granting of awards meeting the requirements of the Code or other applicable laws.
+If not terminated earlier, the Amended Plan shall terminate on the tenth anniversary of its approval by Company stockholders No new awards may be granted under the Amended Plan after its termination.